paulburgess1357/LeetNeoCode/README.md

 # nvim-leetcode

-A lightweight, distraction-free Neovim plugin for viewing and solving LeetCode problems in your favorite editor.
-This focused plugin provides clean problem descriptions with syntax highlighting and solution templates, letting you concentrate on algorithmic thinking without leaving your editor workflow.
+A lightweight, distraction-free Neovim plugin for viewing and writing LeetCode code in your favorite editor.

 **Note:** This plugin is designed for offline problem viewing and solution development only.
 It does not execute code against LeetCode test cases or support premium problems.
 For a more feature-rich alternative with test execution capabilities, consider [leetcode.nvim](https://github.com/kawre/leetcode.nvim).